top of page

 ENDOSCOPY

-Endoscopy appointments are booked in two stages.
-Your pet will first come in for an exam and initial consultation visit.
-At that time, one of our doctors will review treatment options with you and perform any diagnostics needed prior to scoping.
-The scoping procedure will be scheduled for a separate day after the initial consultation visit.
-We will provide you with pre-procedure instructions for the day of the scheduled scoping.
-Your pet will typically be discharged the same day the procedure is performed.
+Endoscopy appointments are scheduled in two stages.
+Your pet will first be seen for an initial consultation and examination.
+During this visit, one of our doctors will review diagnostic and treatment options with you and perform any necessary pre-procedure testing.
+The endoscopy procedure itself will then be scheduled for a separate day.
+Prior to the procedure, you will receive detailed instructions regarding preparation and fasting requirements.
+In most cases, pets are discharged the same day as the procedure.

 bottom of page